AlvinCJin/hello-kafka-streams/README.md

 assumes you have Confluent Platform version 2.1.0-alpha1 installed in `/opt/confluent-2.1.0-alpha1`, change the `flatDirs` repository property if otherwise.

+NOTE: IF YOU ARE USING WINDOWS OS USE `.bat` VERSIONS OF THE SCRIPTS BELOW WHICH CAN BE FOUND IN `./bin/windows`:

     $ cd $CONFLUENT_PLATFORM_HOME
     $ ./bin/zookeeper-server-start ./etc/kafka/zookeeper.properties &
     $ ./bin/kafka-server-start ./etc/kafka/server.properties